examesh/Micro-Colocation/README.md

 ## About

 There are some colocations available for Single Board Computers like the famous Raspberry Pi.
 However, we wanted to create a special one.
-Due to our long experience with decentralized data centers we can offer you a place at the green edge:
+Due to our long experience with decentralized data centers we can offer you a sunny place at the green edge:

 We host your mini computer in one of our small decentralized edge colocations inside a wind turbine or a solar park.
 The best part: The locations are operated 24/7 with green energy.
 So your device is not only truly decentralized, but also climate-neutral in operation.